-The proposed general index model and associated semiparametric estimation method naturally provide a dimension-reduction tool for survival data.
-It has two main advantages over existing dimension-reduction methods for survival data.
-First, many existing methods require a stronger assumption on the censoring time, such as the covariate-independent censoring assumption (Li, Wang and Chen (1999); Lu and Li (2011)), or require a nonparametric estimation of the conditional survival function of censored survival times (Xia, Zhang and Xu (2010)) or censoring times (Li, Wang and Chen (1999)), given all the covariates, which may suffer from the curse of dimensionality.
+The proposed general index model and associated semiparametric estimation method naturally provide a dimension reduction tool for survival data.
+It has a few advantages over existing dimension reduction methods for survival data.
+1) First, many existing dimension reduction methods for survival data require a stronger assumption on the censoring time, such as the covariate-independent censoring assumption (Li et al., 1999; Lu and Li, 2011), or require nonparametric estimation of the conditional survival function of censored survival times (Xia et al., 2010) or censoring times (Li et al., 1999) given all the covariates, which may suffer from the curse of dimensionality.
 All these drawbacks are avoided here.
-Second, most existing methods (Xia, Zhang and Xu (2010); Li, Wang and Chen (1999)) are constructed based on general inverse probability weighted estimation techniques, and are thus not efficient.
-In contrast, our proposed method is built on semiparametric theory (Tsiatis (2006)) and achieves optimal semiparametric efficiency.
+2) Second, most of existing methods (Xia et al., 2010; Li et al., 1999) are constructed based on general inverse probability weighted estimation techniques in one way or another, and are thus not efficient.
+In contrast, our proposed method is built on the semiparametric theory (Tsiatis, 2006) and achieves the optimal semiparametric efficiency.

-The rest of the paper is organized as follows.
-In Section 2, we develop estimation procedures for the index parameters in β and the functional relation between the event time and multiple indices.
-In Section 3, we establish the large-sample properties to enable inference.
-We perform extensive numerical experiments in Section 4, including a simulation and an analysis of an AIDS data set.
-We conclude the paper with a discussion in Section 5.
-All technical details are provided in the Supplementary Material.
+The rest of the paper is organized as the following.
+In Section 2, we develop the estimation procedures for both the index parameters in $\beta$ and functional relation between event time and multiple indices.
+In Section 3, we establish the large sample properties to enable inference.
+We perform extensive numerical experiments in Section 4, where both simulation and analysis of an AIDS data are included.
+We conclude the paper with a discussion in Section 5, while relegate all the technical details in an Appendix.